 Supporting the inalienable right of the Cuban people to determine their destiny

 Urging men and women of goodwill everywhere to lend their voices to the cries for help of the Cuban people.

 Mobilizing democratic governments around the world to institute policies toward Cuba that promote genuine reforms.

-OUR CUBA EXPERTS
+CUBA CENTER EXPERTS